 Christ Temple Pentecostal Church was founded by Elder Aubrey E. Hursey.
-They fellowshipped at 608 West Taylor st, a building that was constructed in 1954.
+They fellowshipped at 608 West Taylor Street, a building that was constructed in 1954.
 On Sunday April 19th, 1964, some ten years later, the congregation numbering some 80 members would celebrate the completion of payments on a $25,000 mortgage on the church.
 Members of the church board consisted of brother Cephas Ross, Elder Aubrey Hursey, Oscar Waddell and A.T Smith.
 Bishop Nathaniel K. long would officiate the mortgage burning ceremony.

-As Elder Hursey's health began to decline, he asked Evangelist Julia M. Smith and Elder Sylvester Smith of Lockport, Il to succeed him as Pastor.
+As Elder Hursey's health began to decline, he asked Evangelist Julia M. Smith and Elder Sylvester Smith of Lockport, IL to succeed him as Pastor.
 After much prayer, it was agreed that Evangelist Julia M. Smith would be Pastor and Elder Sylvester Smith would be the assistant Pastor of Christ Temple Pentecostal Church.
-In 1974 evangelist Julia M. Smith was installed as Pastor and became the first female Pastor in the city of Bloomington.
+In 1974, Evangelist Julia M. Smith was installed as Pastor and became the first female Pastor in the city of Bloomington.
 The church was then affiliated with the Pentecostal Assemblies Of The World.